Frequently Asked Questions

 - Brian P. Harrigan, CFA, CPA, Managing Director

-- Jennifer M. Kilpela, CFA, Managing Director
+- Westley M. Hays, Managing Director

 - J. Eric Riedlin, CAIA, Managing Director

-- Jeffery D. Sletten, Managing Director
+- Jeffrey D. Sletten, Managing Director

-- Patrick F. Sullivan, Managing Director
+- Patrick F. Sullivan, Senior Managing Director

-- Andrew G. Terborgh, Managing Director
+- Andrew G. Terborgh, Senior Managing Director

 - Kevin A. Zimmerman, Managing Director